RandomMaerks/Overused-Grotesk/README.md

 # Overused Grotesk
-Do you want a free alternative to Helvetica because you refuse to pay good money for high-quality typefaces, or that you think neo-grotesk Swiss-like type design is peak minimalism?
-Then this is probably a good choice.
+From a dumb mockery of the overutilised "Swiss" type design to a semi-serious workhorse, Overused Grotesk turns itself into a copycat by imitating the most distinguishing features of the ubiquitous Helvetica.
+However the typeface doesn't stop at purely being a copycat; it wants to be a multipurpose and multilingual, though quirky and nonserious one.

-Overused Grotesk is heavily based off the classic neo-grotesk type design, especially the epic look of the ubiquitous typeface, Helvetica.
-It may look like the other thousand neo-grotesk typefaces out there, but I can guarantee that "it has its own charm and uniqueness".
+This typeface was originally served as a form of "exhibition" for oblivious FontForge users.
+Unfortunately due to the superbly fast development, along with bad workflow and poor management, the project quickly became incomprehensible for an absolute beginner.
+Sooo oopsies

-If you like this typeface, download it, store it in your library, use it, share it with someone.
+The fonts are free & open-source, and any contributions would be greatly appreciated.
+If you are planning to show this typeface to someone or submit it to a font collection, please remember to **link this repository**.
+It's not mandatory, but it saves a lot of headaches (trust me).

 ![Overused Grotesk](https://github.com/RandomMaerks/Overused-Grotesk/blob/main/documentation/og-f1.png)
 ![Overused Grotesk](https://github.com/RandomMaerks/Overused-Grotesk/blob/main/documentation/og-e1.png)